Global envelope tests for spatial processes: Global scaled maximum absolute difference (MAD) envelope tests

 \begin{proof} Note that a deviation test rejects the null hypothesis if $u_1\geq u_{\alpha}$.
 For the measure \eqref{Dinfty_st}, this yields

 and, for \eqref{Dinfty_qdir},

 Thus, there is one-to-one correspondence. \end{proof}

-The aim of finding $u$ in \eqref{u_envelopes_st} or \eqref{u_envelopes_qdir} such that the global envelope test has an appropriate size is simple, i.e., we simply take the $\alpha(s+1)$-th largest value among the $u_i$s.
+Finding $u$ in \eqref{u_envelopes_st} or \eqref{u_envelopes_qdir} such that the global envelope test has an appropriate level is simple: we just need to take the $\alpha(s+1)$-th largest value among the $u_i$s.

-For the classical case \eqref{Dinfty_classical} without any scaling, the $100(1-\alpha)$\% global envelope is simply $(T_0(r) - u_{\alpha}, T_0(r) + u_{\alpha})$.
+For the classical case \eqref{Dinfty_classical} without any scaling, the $100(1-\alpha)$\% global envelope is simply $(T_0(r) - u_{\alpha}, T_0(r) + u_{\alpha})$, where $u_{\alpha}$ is the $\alpha(s+1)$-th largest value of the $u_i$s defined by \eqref{Dinfty_classical}.
 However, the widths of the scaled MAD envelopes vary with $r$, where the shape of the envelope around $T_0(r)$ is determined either by the standard deviation or the quantiles $\underline T(r)$ and $\overline T(r)$.
 The studentized envelope is symmetric around $T_0(r)$, whereas the directional quantile envelope can be asymmetric.